Mutual funds : What you need to know about Execution-only Platforms

-As we mark the 11th anniversary of direct mutual fund plans, pioneered by Asset Management Companies (AMCs) in January 2013, an interesting development is on the horizon regarding how units would be bought and sold by investors under the direct plan.
-These plans, devoid of distributor commissions, boast of lower expense ratios and therefore higher returns compared to regular plans.
-Over the past five-plus years there has been an emergence of companies such as Kuvera, MFUtility, ET Money, Groww, Zerodha Coin, and MFCentral that help investors buy mutual fund direct plans via their online platforms.
+As we mark the 11th anniversary of direct mutual fund plans pioneered by Asset Management Companies (AMCs) in January 2013, an interesting development is on the horizon regarding how investors would buy and sell units under the direct plan.
+These plans, devoid of distributor commissions, boast lower expense ratios and, therefore, higher returns than regular plans.
+Over the past five-plus years, companies such as Kuvera, MFUtility, ET Money, Groww, Zerodha Coin, and MFCentral have emerged that help investors buy mutual fund direct plans via their online platforms.
 They have come to be called execution-only platforms (EOPs).
 As defined by SEBI, EOPs are digital/online platforms that facilitate transactions such as subscription, redemption, and switch transactions in direct plans of schemes of mutual funds.
-In June 2023, SEBI established a comprehensive framework outlining detailed categorization and key operational aspects for EOPs.
+In June 2023, SEBI established a comprehensive framework outlining detailed categorisation and key operational aspects for EOPs.
 So, as an investor, here is what you should know.

 What are the guidelines about?

-Prior to the implementation of SEBI’s regulatory framework, EOPs operated in a quasi-regulatory environment as these platforms were registered as Investment Advisors (RIAs) but did not provide any advisory services.
-Consequently, investors utilizing these platforms solely for execution lacked a clear avenue for grievance redressal.
+Before implementing SEBI’s regulatory framework, EOPs operated in a quasi-regulatory environment as these platforms were registered as Investment Advisors (RIAs) but did not provide any advisory services.
+Consequently, investors utilising these platforms solely for execution lacked a clear avenue for grievance redressal.
 To address this issue, SEBI mandated existing EOPs and Register and Share Transfer Agents (RTAs) such as KFintech and CAMS that facilitate transactions in direct plans of MF schemes to obtain registration by September of the previous year.

 Under the new framework, SEBI has delineated two categories of EOPs: Category 1, acting as agents of mutual funds, and Category 2, serving as agents of investors with trading membership of a stock exchange.
-As per AMFI, category 1 license holders include prominent platforms such as MF Utility, Smallcase, and Kfintech while no platform has specifically registered as a category 2.
-It is important to highlight those platforms affiliated with stockbrokers, such as Zerodha’s Coin, and Groww are exempt from EOP registration and can continue offering services with the existing broking license.
+As per AMFI, category 1 license holders include prominent platforms such as MF Utility, Smallcase, and Kfintech, while no platform has been specifically registered as a category 2.
+It is important to highlight those platforms affiliated with stockbrokers, such as Zerodha’s Coin and Groww, are exempt from EOP registration and can continue offering services with the existing broking license.

 Differing platforms

-Category 1 EOPs collaborate and integrate their systems with AMCs or their RTAs for providing financial services, including subscription and redemption, as well as non-financial services such as updating contact details for investors and other intermediaries.
-Essentially, they function as digital extensions of AMCs, streamlining transactions in direct plans and consolidating orders for efficient execution, with a flat transaction fee of ₹2 borne by AMCs for their compensation, as prescribed by the AMFI.
+Category 1 EOPs collaborate and integrate their systems with AMCs or their RTAs to provide financial services, including subscription and redemption, as well as non-financial services, such as updating contact details for investors and other intermediaries.
+Essentially, they function as digital extensions of AMCs, streamlining transactions in direct plans and consolidating orders for efficient execution, with a flat transaction fee of ₹2 borne by AMCs for their compensation, as the AMFI prescribes.
 Further, AMFI has allowed newer platforms to charge an additional fee of ₹0.5 to incentivise them.
 However, it’s crucial to note that the SEBI strictly prohibits AMCs from passing this cost to investors via the expense ratio (TER).

 On the other hand, Category 2 EOPs, holding licenses as stockbrokers with SEBI, directly serve individuals and exclusively operate through stock exchange platforms.
 While they can facilitate direct plan transactions, aggregating orders is off-limits.
 Their fee structure involves a flat charge passed on to the investor, though the exchanges haven’t yet specified the upper cap.
 The determination of transaction fees, just like traditional and discount brokers, is entirely left at the discretion of these platforms.
 Consequently, should these platforms impose a fee, it remains to be seen how competitive they would be vis-a-vis the ₹2 being charged by EOP 1 players.